List of terms

 Active calibration signal

-When performing a multi-detector measurement, each calibration file may contain calibration curves for up to 32 signals, the same as with chromatograms.
-Only one of these signals may be active at a time and this signal is modified.
+When performing a multi-detector measurement, each calibration file can contain calibration curves for up to 32 signals, just like chromatograms.
+However, only one signal can be active and its data modified at any given time.

-The active calibration signal (i.e. its table or curve) is recognizable by its name highlighted in the header of the Calibration Summary Table or its curve.
-At the same time, all values that are signal specific will be displayed in the same color as the active signal.
+The active calibration signal, whether its table or curve, is identified by its name (or number if no standard chromatogram is opened), which is highlighted in the header of the Calibration Summary Table or in the calibration curve itself.
+Additionally, all signal-specific values are displayed in the same color as the active signal.

 Active chromatogram

 The chromatogram name which is displayed in the header of the Chromatogram window.
-All data being displayed and operations performed will only relate to this active chromatogram.
-The name of the active chromatogram is highlighted in the key by bold letters.
+All displayed data and performed operations will only relate to this active chromatogram.
+The name of the active chromatogram is highlighted in the legend by bold letters.

 Active chromatogram signal

-When performing a multi-detector measurement, each chromatogram file may contain a record from up to 32 detectors (this is what we call “signals”).
+When performing a multi-detector measurement, each chromatogram file may contain up to 32 detector signals.
 The active signal in the chromatogram is the signal whose name is being displayed behind the name of the chromatogram in the window header and header of the tables (divided by a hyphen).

-The name of the active signal together with the name of the chromatogram are highlighted in the graph key by bold letters.
+The name of the active signal together with the name of the chromatogram are highlighted in the graph legend by bold letters.

 Active detector

-A detector whose measurement and calculation parameters are displayed in the Acquisition or Calculation tabs in the Method Setup dialog with the help of the Select Detector field.
+A detector selected in the Select Detector field, whose measurement and calculation parameters are displayed in the Acquisition or Calculation tabs in the Method Setup dialog.
 The field is visible only when performing a multi-detector measurement.

 Analogous Select XXX fields may be present for other devices than detectors - for example valves on the Method Setup - Valve tab if more than one valve is present.